H.C. Wainwright slashes price target on Core Scientific Inc. [CORZ] – find out why.

 Operating approximately 225,000 owned and colocated ASIC servers.

-Core Scientific Inc. stock has also loss -5.02% of its value over the past 7 days.
-However, CORZ stock has declined by -18.75% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -71.07% and lost -81.00% year-on date.

-The market cap for CORZ stock reached $743.20 million, with 324.97 million shares outstanding and 254.81 million shares in the current float.
-Compared to the average trading volume of 5.04M shares, CORZ reached a trading volume of 4184777 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.97M shares, CORZ reached a trading volume of 5373510 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 H.C.
 Wainwright have made an estimate for Core Scientific Inc. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 06, 2022.
 While these analysts kept the previous recommendation, Cowen raised their target price to Outperform.
 The new note on the price target was released on June 24, 2022, representing the official price target for Core Scientific Inc. stock.
 Previously, the target price had yet another raise to $8, while Chardan Capital Markets analysts kept a Buy rating on CORZ stock.